panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 The traditional class as *the blueprint to create objects*, used in languages like Java or Swift, does not exist in JavaScript.
 The prototypal inheritance deals only with objects.

 The prototypal inheritance can emulate the classic class inheritance.
-ES2015 introduces the `class` syntax: a syntactic sugar over the prototypal inheritance.
+To bring the traditional classes to JavaScript, ES2015 standard introduces the `class` syntax: a syntactic sugar over the prototypal inheritance.

 This post familiarizes you with JavaScript classes: how to define a class, initialize the instance, define fields and methods, understand the private and public fields, grasp the static fields and methods.